VictorErbs/OtimizadorDeVideos/README_en.md

    docker run -it --rm --gpus all -p 5000:5000 video-optimizer
    ```
 7. **Open your browser and go to:** [http://localhost:5000](http://localhost:5000)

 8. Upload your video, choose the options and click Optimize.
 The download will start automatically.

 ---
+> **Note:** Currently, hardware acceleration is only available for NVIDIA GPUs via NVENC.
+There is no support for AMD or Intel acceleration due to ffmpeg and Docker ecosystem limitations.
+---

 ## Common issues and solutions